-Covered California and Contractor recognize that interoperability is critical to improved data exchange which in turn is foundational to providing less fragmented, more coordinated care.
-Data interoperability, as well as patient and provider access to health records, will also give patients greater control of their health information to support self-management.
+Covered California and Contractor recognize that transparencyinteroperability is critical to improved data exchange which in health information, such as costs and outcomes, will promote a value-based healthcare system.
+As such, dataturn is foundational to providing less fragmented, more coordinated care.
+Data interoperability, as well as patient and provider access to health records, will also give patients greater control of their health information and enhance care to support self-management.